IuliiaKonovalova/e-commerce/FEATURES.md

       - Price options;

-      - Stock numbers with colorful background to make sure the stock is in noticed:
+      - Stock numbers with the colorful background to make sure the stock is noticed:

       ![Product full data page](documentation/features/personnel/product_full/units_cards_stock.png)

-    If the user click on the unit card, the personnel member will be redirected to the unit page;
+    If the user clicks on the unit card, the personnel member will be redirected to the unit page;

 ### Add Product Page: